MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ NANCY A    POLICE OFFICER   80016 │
     =#

-A negative index can be used, counting records from the end of the query's input.
-So, to return up to, but not including, the very last item in the stream, we could write:
+A negative index counts records from the end of the input.
+So, to return all the records but the last two, we write:

-    chicago[Employee >> Take(-1)]
+    chicago[Employee >> Take(-2)]
     #=>
       │ employee                    │
       │ name       position  salary │
-    ──┼───────────────────────────────────┼
+    ──┼─────────────────────────────┼
     1 │ JEFFERY A  SERGEANT  101442 │
-    2 │ NANCY A    POLICE OFFICER   80016 │
     =#

-To return the last record of the query's input, we could `Drop` up to the last item in the stream:
+To skip the first two records, returning the rest, we use `Drop`.

-    chicago[Employee >> Drop(-1)]
+    chicago[Employee >> Drop(2)]
     #=>
       │ employee                           │
       │ name      position          salary │